scitia/graphiso-extractor/README.md

 <img src="doc/img/iso_draw.png" alt="Examples graph and vertex mapping">

-I encourage you to use my dedicated python <a href="https://github.com/scitia/graphs"><b>library</b></a> to deal with graphs and automates processing these structures. <b style="color: #d12a2a">Use this installation only if you need to possess files locally on your computer to speed up processing in your researches.</b>
+I encourage you to use my dedicated python <a href="https://github.com/scitia/graphs"><b>library</b></a> (works in progress) to deal with graphs and automates processing these structures. <b style="color: #d12a2a">Use this installation only if you need to possess files locally on your computer to speed up processing in your researches.</b>

 ### Summary <a name="summary"></a>

 There are in plans to set up the FTP server to share all generated files.
 This documentation will be completed in the future.

+**I am not responsible for the completeness and correctness of the data.
+The source files were not modified in any way.**

+Nevertheless it will be nice I you report any bugs or problems.

 ### References <a name="references"></a>